 "You know I hope that they get some of the joy that I get out of this.
 We all need that feeling of joy and freedom in our souls.
-And I hope we can bring that to people," he said.
+And I hope we can bring that to people."

 "When I first started aerial dance I was nervous to climb to the top of a ladder.
-And that has definitely changed,” she said.
+And that has definitely changed.”

 Now, what was once scary is now in her words, addictive.

 "It's the physical sensations I have in my dreams.
 Being able to fly.
 The ability to feel like you're flying in space is tremendous."

 Bandaloop aerial artists have been flying for nearly three decades now.
 Their performances are staged in theaters, on buildings, on towers, and on mountainsides all over the world.
 In Yosemite National Park the dancers performed on a cliff face 2,500 feet in the air.

 This weekend marks their second trip to Dallas, with founder and artistic director Amelia Rudolph still excited to share her original vision with audiences.

 “A sense of joy, a sense of wonder,” Rudolph said.
 “A moment when the show is going on, they have a moment where they kind of can't believe what they're seeing, not in like a ‘Ripley’s Believe it or Not’ sort of way, but in a change of perspective sort of way.
 Like I didn't know dance could be that way, that kind of feeling.”

 So, if this weekend you see six elegant artists suspended from the side of a 19-story building, don't be alarmed.
 You can call it death-defying.
 They call it life-affirming: one intricate death-defying, life-affirming movement at a time.